dirtsimple/imposer/README.md

 #### imposer php *[state...]*

-Just like `imposer json`, except that instead of dumping the JSON to stdout, the accumulated PHP code is dumped to stdout.
-The `all_states_loaded` event will fire, but the `before_apply` and `after_apply` events will not.
+Just like `imposer apply`, except that instead of actually applying the changes, the accumulated PHP code is dumped to stdout instead.
+The `all_states_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.

 If the output is a tty and `pygmentize` and `less` are available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`, and `IMPOSER_PHP_COLOR` can be set to override the default of `pygmentize -f 256 -O style=igor -l php`; setting them to empty strings disables them.